 More Funding Needed for Expected Growth

 That result is indicative of the needs of small businesses overall in maintaining a growth trajectory.
-Many small businesses have significant proportions of their assets tied up in overdue accounts receivable.
+Many small companies have significant proportions of their assets tied up in overdue accounts receivable.
 Because of delays in customer payments ranging from 30 days to 60 days or even 90 days, they are often short of cash flow for working capital requirements.
 This includes making payroll, covering other current expenses and being able to invest in marketing and sales for future growth.

 Factoring to Improve Cash Flow

 One way to dramatically improve cash flow is to factor your receivables with a competent factoring company.
 Factoring enables you to receive immediate cash by selling your receivables to an experienced factor.
 The factor advances a high proportion of the value of the invoices.
-And when your customer pays down the invoice to the factor, the factor remits the balance, less a small fee for its services.
+And when your customer pays down the invoice to the element, the factor remits the balance, less a small fee for its services.

 A qualified factoring firm can manage the receivables and collect the amounts due from your customers.
 The factor should do this in a friendly manner that will enhance your relationship with your customer.